fuxlud/Modularized_iOS_App/README.md

  <img width="281" alt="Screenshot 2024-06-24 at 22 38 10" src="https://github.com/fuxlud/Clean-Architecture-SwiftUI/assets/1950116/056b5ad4-72d9-4b3d-b62f-dba06456c96d">
  <img width="719" alt="Screenshot 2024-06-24 at 22 37 50" src="https://github.com/fuxlud/Clean-Architecture-SwiftUI/assets/1950116/cd416171-3040-4779-ab19-0b3b499d0115">

+which technology to use?
+Yes indeed, in nowadays still the mature applications are written with UI kit, and swiftui.
+But having a side project is an excellent opportunity to try out new technologies.
+So in this one I'm gonna work with SwiftUI as opposed to UI kid.
+Testing is supposed to exit test.
+And navigation stack as opposed to U I kid container containing and navigating SwiftUI and UI views.
 Use case: orcastrator
 Repository: fetchers